lreiner/Whatsapp-Message-Spammer/README.md

 [![Support via PayPal](https://cdn.rawgit.com/twolfson/paypal-github-button/1.0.0/dist/button.svg)](https://www.paypal.me/LukasReiner/)
 </br >

-## Prerequisites for WMB - Tampermonkey
+## Prerequisites for WMS - Tampermonkey

 For the Tempermonkey Script you first need to install the Tampermonkey Extension for your Browser of course :)</br >
 Go to [Tampermonkey for Chrome](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en) and install the Extension.